larean/obsinfo/information_files.rst

 .. [#] In the future, we could add a ``$config:`` key, which would not read in the referenced file immediately, allowing the code to evaluate some of the ``config`` and ``serial_number`` information first.
-This could reduce the amount of information read in, but does it really matter?*
+This could reduce the amount of information read in, but is it worth the added complexity?

 Configuration
 ===================================